 RECOGNITION FOR EXCELLENCE

-Provides objective evidence of an agency's commitment to excellence in leadership, resource management, service delivery, and to adhering to a body of stringent standards, which represent the very best in law enforcement today.
+Provides objective evidence of an agency's commitment to excellence in leadership, resource management, service delivery, and to adhering to a body of stringent standards, which represent the very best in law enforcement policies today.

 For more information about BSO's accreditations, please call the Division of Policy & Accountability at 954-831-8930